 - 32. The House has agreed the following guidance for members on dealing with lobbyists. - 33.
-The Committee on Standards in Public Life has concluded that lobbying has an important part to play in securing "the democratic right to make representations to government and to have access to the policymaking process [which] is fundamental to the proper conduct of public life and the development of sound policy".
+The Committee on Standards in Public Life has concluded that lobbying has an important part to play in securing "the democratic right to make representations"

+- to government and to have access to the policymaking process [which] is fundamental to the proper conduct of public life and the development of sound policy".
 Many organisations play an important role in informing members of the House of Lords.
 However, some lobbying can give rise to a suspicion of improper influence over Parliament.
 Members must have regard to such public perceptions.
-Members' dealings with lobbyists should always be governed by the principles of integrity and openness.

-- 34. Members should take particular care not to give the impression of giving greater weight to representations because they come from paid lobbyists; representations should be given such weight as they deserve based on their intrinsic merit.
+Members' dealings with lobbyists should always be governed by the principles of integrity and openness. - 34.
+Members should take particular care not to give the impression of giving greater weight to representations because they come from paid lobbyists; representations should be given such weight as they deserve based on their intrinsic merit.
 Members must in their dealings with lobbyists observe the exclusive benefit rule and the prohibition on the provision of parliamentary advice or services for payment or other reward.
-Members should decline all but the most insignificant or incidental hospitality, benefit or gift offered by a lobbyist. - 35.
-Members should be especially cautious when coming into contact with representatives of corrupt or repressive regimes, ensuring that they uphold the integrity of the parliamentary process and the reputation of the House of Lords at all times.
+Members should decline all but the most insignificant or incidental hospitality, benefit or gift offered by a lobbyist. - In dealing with foreign governments, and organisations and individuals under their control, members must uphold the integrity of the parliamentary process and do nothing which could reasonably be deemed contrary to the seven general principles of conduct identified by the Committee on Standards in Public Life.
+Members should be especially cautious when coming into contact with representatives of corrupt or repressive regimes.